 Internships and summer work placements for students can be arranged by:

 - AIESEC UK - for students and recent graduates;

 - IAESTE UK - for science, engineering and applied arts students.

 According to the European Commission, European Union (EU) citizens have the right to:

 - move to another EU country to work without a work permit;

 - enjoy equal treatment with nationals in access to employment, working conditions and all other social and tax advantages;

 - stay in the country even after employment has finished.

-After three months EU citizens will require a residence permit and this can be applied for at your local Italian police headquarters.
+After three months EU citizens will require a residence permit and this can be applied for at your local police station.
 When applying you will need your passport and passport sized photographs.

 Find out more